j2damax/explainable-tourism-nlp/serendip-experiential-engine/RESET_REDEPLOY_GUIDE.md

 4. **Implement regular cleanup**:
    - Add a cron job for periodic cleanup
    - Set up automatic file pruning based on age or size

+5. **Preserve API keys and credentials**:
+   - When updating the `.env` file, make sure to preserve essential API keys (like OPENAI_API_KEY)
+   - The updated `deploy_reset_cache.sh` script now preserves these keys during redeployment
+   - If GenAI Classification shows "API_KEY_MISSING", check that the OPENAI_API_KEY is present in your `.env` file

 ### Monitoring Best Practices